eigerco/solana-spec/README.md

 - [implementation-details.md](./implementation-details.md): This document outlines the specifics of how the gossip protocol is implemented in Solana, including the modes in which nodes can operate and the networking details of gossip communication.

+- [spec-test-suite.md](./spec-test-suite.md): This is a copy of a test suite document from another private repository.
+The repository contains implementation for all listed tests and will eventually be made public.

 ## Contributing